}

 Optimal Batch Sizes by Database

-Factors affecting optimal batch size: - Available RAM - Network latency (remote databases need smaller batches) - Transaction log size limits - Database parameter limits (e.g., max_allowed_packet in MySQL)
+Factors affecting optimal batch size: - Available RAM - Number of columns (more columns = fewer rows per chunk) - Network latency (remote databases need smaller batches) - Transaction log size limits - Database parameter limits (e.g., max_allowed_packet in MySQL)

 """Process data lazily without loading everything into memory."""